 Cavanagh's, New York 1950

-In 1876, Cavanagh’s was established as a twelve-seat clam bar, originally called Kenny’s, in New York City and the National League of Professional Baseball Clubs was formed in Chicago, Illinois.
+In 1876, Cavanagh’s was established as a twelve-seat clam bar, originally called Kenny’s, in New York City and at the same time the National League of Professional Baseball Clubs was formed.
 This menu wittily notes the inauguration of two of America’s favorite pastimes in the same year - eating and baseball.

 John J. Cavanagh took over the restaurant in 1894.
 It became popular with Tammany Hall politicians and sporting figures, especially prize-fighters, and business flourished.
 The restaurant expanded by taking over adjoining four story buildings and was soon hosting opera stars from the nearby Grand Opera House on Eighth Avenue.